developedbyalex/TikTok-MassDownloader/README.md

 1. Download the .zip file from releases
 2. Input all TikTok links into `input.txt`
+3. Create a folder called output
-3. Run `main.py`
+4. Run `main.py`
-4. TikToks will output in the output folder
+5. TikToks will output in the output folder

 ## Support links
 All links TikTok video links are supported.
 Link to profiles will **NOT** work.